How to Restore VMDK File in VMware

 Losing or corrupting a VMDK file can be a disruptive experience, especially when it compromises the data and operations of critical virtual machines.
 Several scenarios can lead to VMDK file loss or corruption, each with its own recovery challenges and solutions.
 Understanding these common situations can help VMware administrators proactively safeguard against data loss and be better prepared for VMDK data recovery.

 Human error is one of the most common causes of data loss, and accidental deletion of VMDK files can happen during routine maintenance or data migration tasks.
-If a VMDK file is deleted unintentionally, administrators may need to rely on VMDK data recovery solutions to retrieve and restore the file before any permanent data loss occurs.
+If a VMDK file is deleted unintentionally, administrators may need to rely on virtual data recovery services to retrieve and restore the file before any permanent data loss occurs. - RAID Failures

 Running out of storage space or encountering temporary storage outages can interrupt ongoing virtual machine operations and cause VMDK files to become corrupted or truncated.
 When these issues arise, recovering the VMDK file involves addressing the storage problem first, followed by data recovery techniques to retrieve and restore the complete file.